Programs (Prev) Contributors and Support (Next)

 - Efficient algorithms for adjusting the pressure field so as to find a partial saddle-point (i.e., to impose incompressibility)

-- Tools for calculating free energy differences by thermodynamic integration, including the Einstein-crystal method
+- Tools to calculate free energy differences by thermodynamic integration, including the Einstein-crystal method

 - Parameter "ramps" in which one or more parameters change continuously during a simulation

-- Analysis tools to compute quantities of interest, including the structure factor, order parameters used to identify phase transitions, and derivatives of the Hamiltonian needed for thermodynamic integration calculations
+- Analysis tools to compute quantities of interest, including the structure factor, order parameters used to identify phase transitions, and averages of derivatives of the Hamiltonian that are needed for thermodynamic integration calculations

-- Analysis tools can applied either during a simulation or by postprocessing of field trajectory files that are written during an earlier simulation
+- Statistical analysis can be performed either during a simulation or by postprocessing of field trajectory files that are created during a simulation